mjwen/rxnrep/README.md

 ### Use your own model for prediction

-If you've trained your own model and want to use it for prediction, you just need to can do
+If you've trained your own model and want to use it for prediction, you can do

 ```shell
 bondnet <path_to_data_file>  --model <path_to_model>